-At ISPT, we want to translate knowledge from our projects into valuable learnings.
-We write reports and produce power points, presenting our latest findings about innovative technologies.
-But to really make an impact and present our innovations to a broader audience, reports and slides just won't do the trick.
-That's why we develop serious games.
+At ISPT, we want to translate knowledge into valuable learnings.
+So we write reports and produce power points, presenting our latest findings about innovative technologies.
+But to really make an impact on a broader audience, reports just won’t do the trick.
+That’s why we develop serious games.

 CO2 Reduction Game

 In this decision-based board game the players experience the complexity of reducing CO2 in industry; for instance how different options compete with respect to efficiency and impact, how to balance profitability and sustainability, and how legislation and subsidies influence industrial decisionmaking.